 There are also concerns about sugar alcohols causing bloating and gas since they pass through the digestive system relatively untouched, only to get fermented in the large intestine.
 Erythritol remains the one sugar alcohol that studies find as the best tolerated due to its low molecular weight and minimal impact in the colon.

 Some studies have examined the blood sugar impact of certain sugar alcohols as well.
-Thought the digestibility is not high by any means, it still could slightly impact the net carb calculation.
+Though the digestibility is not high by any means, it still could slightly impact the net carb calculation.

 Are Sugar Alcohols Safe for Human Consumption?